-- The Commission shall be assisted by the Advisory Committee on Public Procurement established by Council Decision 71/306/EEC39.
-That committee shall be a committee within the meaning of Regulation (EU) No 182/2011. - 2.
-Where reference is made to this paragraph, Article 4 of Regulation (EU) No 182/2011 shall apply. - 3.
-Where reference is made to this paragraph, Article 5 of Regulation (EU) No 182/2011 shall apply.
+The Commission shall be assisted by the Advisory Committee on Public Procurement established by Council Decision 71/306/EEC36.
+That committee shall be a committee within the meaning of Regulation (EU) No 182/2011.

+2. Where reference is made to this Article, Article 4 of Regulation (EU) No 182/2011 shall apply.